|

 • Restores Soil Health: One application helps repair structural damage and re-energizes your soil to give you bigger harvests, more flowers, and thriving plants

-• Coverage & Convenience: Each 4lb bag revitalizes up to 16 sq ft of soil in gardens, landscapes, raised beds, and pots.
+• Coverage & Convenience: Each 4lb bag revitalizes up to 16 sq ft of soil in gardens, landscapes, and pots and up to 8 sq ft of soil in raised beds.
 Revitalize your existing soil instead of purchasing large, heavy bags of new potting and garden soils

 • Natural & Eco-Friendly: Sustainably made and packed full of natural nutrition without any harmful chemicals or pesticides.
 RevitaSoil is an all-natural solution for gardeners looking to improve soil health, boost growth, and protect the environment.